Appendix A

 explode: When you roll a 10 on an attack roll, the die can explode.
 If it does, you roll it again and add the two results together to determine the total.
 For details, see Exploding Attacks.

-extra damage: Some attacks deal extra damage.
-This damage is added on top of the normal damage from that attack.
+extra damage: Extra damage is additional damage added on top of an attack’s normal damage.
 For details, see Extra Damage.

-fatigue level: Your fatigue level measures how fatigued you are.
-You take a fatigue penalty if your fatigue level exceeds your fatigue tolerance.
+fatigue level: A creature takes a fatigue penalty if its fatigue level exceeds your fatigue tolerance.
 For details, see Fatigue.

 fatigue tolerance: Your fatigue tolerance measures the maximum fatigue level you can reach before you suffer a fatigue penalty.
 For details, see Fatigue Tolerance.